tobiaswild/hono-shortlink/README.md

 ### How it works
 - On every push to `main`, the workflow builds the app and deploys the `dist/` folder to your server.
 - After deployment, pm2 reloads or starts the service automatically.

+## Docker Deployment
+This repository is also configured with a GitHub Actions workflow to automatically build and publish a Docker image to the GitHub Container Registry (GHCR) on every push to `main`.
+You can pull and run this image directly for deployment.

 ---